matt-m-stein/background-gradient-generator/README.md

 [X] - Design it so you can remove swatches
-[X] - Implement copy color to clipboard functionality [ ] - Make it so you can choose between radial and linear gradient [ ] - Design an animation for toggling the nav menu
+[X] - Implement copy color to clipboard functionality [ ] - Make it so you can choose between radial and linear gradient [ ] - Make a button to copy the whole linear gradient to clipboard [ ] - Design an animation for toggling the nav menu
 [ ] - Polish and publish